gianni-rg/grg-website/src/input/en/posts/2018/10/8/caffe2-gpu-windows-2.md

 ---

 That's all.
 Another long step-by-step guide, but there should be everything to obtain Detectron working on Windows.
-In the next post, I'll show you the reasons I needed to run Caffe2 and Detectron.
-Stay tuned!